JamThoAdd/INST-326-Final-Project/README.md

 ## What It Does
 This tool allows users to:

+1. get_artist_tracks
-1. Search an artist name.
+    - Search an artist name.
 This will return a full list of their songs that appear on the Spotify charts.
+2. chart_facts
-2. Analyze Top 2018 Spotify charts that show the artists with most presence, songs with the fastest tempo, and songs that have the most danceability.
+    - Analyze Top 2018 Spotify charts that show the artists with most presence, songs with the fastest tempo, and songs that have the most danceability.
+3. number_of_songs
-3. Search an artist name.
+    - Search an artist name.
 This will return how many songs they have on the Top 100 list of 2018, as well as a list of those songs.
+4. top10_charted
+    - Imports data into an SQL database.
+Allows user to perform a search query using an artist name.
+This will return all the songs by that artist that charted position 10 and above, how many streams they have and the date it charted in descending order.

 ## Important Notes
 Before you begin, please make sure you have Python3 installed on your system.
 Then, install the two datasets below in order to run our code properly: